Yokwe Bartowe had its US premiere on

 Marshallese on whom a camera has cast its eye.
 They inhabit Marshallese houses rather than sets built to resemble Marshallese homes.

-The exteriors are just that—exterior shots of appropriate sites: homes,
+The exteriors are just that—exterior shots of appropriate sites: homes, schools, the airport."

 -Rich Carr, Contemporary Pacific Magazine, Fall 2011